Simpson PS 3228-S Pressure Washer Review

 Bruce F. | 2 reviewers made a similar statement

 Is this pressure washer for everybody ?
-No ,with the added maintenance of a gas engine and the price ,it will probably turn people away.
+No probably not ,with the added maintenance of a gas engine and the price ,it will probably turn many people away and that’s fine because this gas pressure pressure isn’t made for everybody.

 Part of the reason for the high price is the top quality you get from the Honda engine.With all the features considered this is probably the cheapest washer you can find.
-If not like you’re not getting quality at this price.
+The price is very good when you consider the quality of parts you’re getting.

 Overall I doubt you’ll be able to find anything in a regular home this can’t remove.